 The entire creative team was given access to Singular, set up with specific reports focused on the KPIs they needed to look at, and trained to go and check their own creatives so that they could learn what was working best and should be reproduced, and what to let go of.
 This was all done alongside training on “what is UA?” and what is important and what not.

 What is the impact of wordings?
 And so on.

-The second step was to give the artists visibility on creative benchmarking.
-“We trained our creators to take what they learned and understood from our own Singular reporting and measure that against that the best creatives reported on Sensortower to understand how their creatives compare.”
+The second step was to give the artists visibility on creative benchmarking so they could take what they learned and understood from their Singular reporting and measure that against that the best creatives reported on Sensortower to understand how their creatives compare.

 Arthur explains that when it comes to UA, every day, the artists check out Lookr to see how things are performing on each network, and what on a regional level, and what globally, and then have the choice to either iterate and test; or choose from from a backlog of concepts that is waiting to be tested (from brainstorming, benchmarks, etc.).
 “We also like to foster confidence in that ‘gut-feeling’ of what they want to try.
 It’s a constant balance between old and new all the time, every day.”